Inácio de Azevedo: Early life

-Jesuit Priest, Visitor of Brazil
+Priesthood

-In 1548 he made an irrevocable choice of religious life and entered the Society of Jesus where he was finally ordained in 1553.
-That same year he was nominated rector of the Jesuit college of Santo Antão, in Lisbon, an institution he would endow - 7 years later - with a sum of 600,000 reais.
+In 1548 he entered the Society of Jesus where he was finally ordained in 1553.
+That same year he was nominated rector of the Jesuit college of Santo Antão, in Lisbon, an institution he would later endow with a sum of 600,000 reais.
 From the beginning of 1557 to February 1558 Azevedo was rector of the College of Arts in Coimbra and from 1560 to 1564 he was the dean of the Jesuit College of Saint Paul, in the city of Braga.
-On April 9, 1563, he made his four final vows - of poverty, obedience, chastity, and special obedience to the Pope - in Coimbra.
+On April 9, 1563, he made his four final vows of poverty, obedience, chastity, and special obedience to the Pope in Coimbra.

-In the early 1560s, Azevedo was involved in the financing for the construction of the Roman College, a major project of the Jesuits for which funds were badly needed.
-Azevedo's father was a wealthy man, with a fortune estimated at 12,000 Portuguese cruzados.
+In the early 1560s, Azevedo was involved in the financing for the construction of the Roman College with the support of his father's fortune of 12,000 Portuguese cruzados.
 According to the Jesuit constitutions, Azevedo would have to renounce all the rights to his inheritance before taking the final vows.
-The Jesuit General, Francis Borgia, thus suggested that he postpone the vows until the death of his father, who was already 74 by the end of the 1550s.
-This would open the possibility of Azevedo receiving the full inheritance, and then dedicate the entire sum of 12,000 cruzados to the building of the Roman College.
-But Dom Manuel de Azevedo's health proved to be robust - and he only agreed to make a special bequest to his son of 1,500 cruzados, to be paid during a period of three years, after 1560.
+The Jesuit General, Francis Borgia, thus suggested that he postpone the vows until the death of his father, who was already 74 by the end of the 1550s in order for Azevedo to receive the full inheritance that the general hoped would be put towards the construction of the Roman College.
+Azvedo's father would not perish in that time frame, but left 1,500 cruzados to his son to support him.
 Of this sum, 900 cruzados would end up being dedicated to the Roman College.